Hachimi-Hachimi/hachimi_plugin_sdk_rs/README.md

 # Hachimi Plugin SDK for Rust
-This is a crate that lets you develop a Hachimi plugin using Rust.
+This crate lets you develop a Hachimi plugin using Rust.
 Under the hood, it wraps the plugin system's C API.

 # Usage
-Make sure your library is configured to build as a `cdylib`.
+Make sure your library is configured to build as a `cdylib`, and use Rust edition 2021.
 Include this crate as a dependency in your project:
 ```toml
 hachimi_plugin_sdk = { git = "https://github.com/Hachimi-Hachimi/hachimi_plugin_sdk_rs.git", features = ["il2cpp"] }
 ```